louisnovick/louisnovick.com-old/source/blog/a-short-introduction-to-haml.md

 type: post
 layout: article
 date: 2015-07-19
-description: "I talk about how to get started writing clear, maintainable HTML using Haml."
+description: "I talk about how to get started writing clear and maintainable HTML using Haml."
 ---

 ##What is [Haml](http://haml.info/)?